 Global Compliance.
-The Safe Harbor Agreement has been replaced with the so-called Privacy Shield and the new GDPR became effective in May 2018.
-If you market your services or goods to European residents, you are within the scope of these new EU laws.
+The Safe Harbor Agreement was invalidated and replaced with the so-called Privacy Shield which was then also invalidated.
+If you market your services or goods to European residents, you are within the scope of the GDPR.
 If your company does business in Canada, it better become familiar with the Canadian Anti-Spam law as penalties for non-compliance may be severe.
+The new Brazilian data privacy law requires attention as well.
 Data Monetization.
 Companies are rushing to invest significant resources to collect, analyze, and monetize vast new arrays of transactional, locational, and behavioral data from and about customers, patients, device users, equipment sensors, and other data sources.
 At the same time, the FTC is raising concerns about "data brokers" who may become targets of the FTC.
 [See FTC report issued May 2014 entitled "A Call for Transparency and Accountability"].
 Big data and brokers are likely to be a focus of FTC investigations.

 It is impossible to predict how the legal landscape relative to data privacy and security will look in the next few months or years to come.
 We are confident however that there will likely be changes at the state, federal, and global level.
+Over 20 states including Minnesota have initiated legislation similar to the CCPA.
 We monitor these developments on a daily basis and when significant changes in data privacy and security law occur, we will try and update this Guide.
-We encourage you to periodically check Lathrop GPM or Minnesota Department of Employment and Economic Development for any such updates.
+We encourage you to periodically check Lathrop GPM and MN DEED for any such updates.